Pig toilet: History

 Chinese influence may have spread the use of pig toilets to Okinawa (Okinawan: ふーる (fūru) / 風呂) before World War II, and also to the Manchu people during the Qing dynasty period.

 Pig toilets were also used in parts of India such as Goa.
 A 2005 survey of sanitary arrangements in Goa and Kerala found that 22.7% of the population still used pig toilets.
 More recent surveys show significant decline in unsanitary latrine usage, with only 2% of Kerala still using non-flushing toilets, and unsanitary pig rearing being broadly banned in Goa.

 On Jejudo, a volcanic island of South Korea that is home to a breed of black pig, the pig toilets were known as dottongsi.
 These pigsty toilets were still in use in the 1960s.

 Fishpond toilet

 In China, "Family dwellings are commonly built close to the fish pond with toilets overhanging the pond to facilitate fertilization. ...
 Some pigsties as well as latrines for humans are built on the adjacent dike so as to overhang the pond."
-But by 1988, these fish pond toilets were falling out of favour, as the farmers found it more useful to ferment human and pig excrement together, and apply it to the aquaculture ponds as needed.
+By 1988, these fish pond toilets were falling out of favour, as the farmers found it more useful to ferment human and pig excrement together, and apply it to the aquaculture ponds as needed.

 In Vietnam, the traditional fish pond toilet, which was described as "widespread" as recently as 2008, polluted the waterways, but was perceived as more hygienic (less odorous) than various modern alternatives that the government was pressing on the villagers.